johnph/simple-transaction-part2/ReadMe.md

 Follow the same instruction that was given in the [previous article](https://github.com/johnph/simple-transaction) to run the application.
 In addition to that, the newly added services (Publisher, Receiver and Statement API) should also be up and running.

-You can update the MongoDB and Redis Cache connection string in the appsettings.json file of "Receiver.Service" and "Statement.Service" if required.
+You need to have the setup of MongoDB and Redis Cache either in your local environment or in the cloud.
+Following that, You can update the MongoDB and Redis Cache connection setup in the appsettings.json file of "Receiver.Service" and "Statement.Service" accordingly.

 For the database changes, refer to database project included in this version of code which has the updated script.